ReMinecraftPE/mcpe/README.md

 ## License information

-This project is licensed under the [BSD 1 clause license](LICENSE.txt).
+This project is licensed under the [AGPLv3 license](LICENSE), with some parts being [BSD 1 clause](LICENSE-BSD1).
 However, it contains third party software with different but compatible licenses:

 - [RakNet](https://github.com/facebookarchive/RakNet): [Licensed under the BSD 2 clause license](thirdparty/raknet/LICENSE)